Tenaka/SecureReport/README.md

 https://www.tenaka.net/bitlocker

 #Secure Boot
 Secure Boot is a security standard to ensure only trusted OEM software is allowed at boot.
-At startup the UEFi and boot software's digital signatures are validated preventing rootkits
+At startup, the UEFi and boot software's digital signatures are validated preventing rootkits
 More on Secure Boot can be found @ https://media.defense.gov/2020/Sep/15/2002497594/-1/-1/0/CTR-UEFI-SECURE-BOOT-CUSTOMIZATION-20200915.PDF/CTR-UEFI-SECURE-BOOT-CUSTOMIZATION-20200915.PDF